thedcfix/redis-poke-service/README.md

 ## Project Goal

 The main goal of this project is to keep the Redis service active on Azure's free tier by preventing suspension due to inactivity.
-This is achieved by periodically performing a "poke" that updates a timestamp in the Redis database every **2 minutes**.
+This is achieved by periodically performing a "poke" that updates a timestamp in the Redis database every **12 hours**.
 Additionally, a **retry mechanism** has been implemented to enhance the reliability of Redis cache access, ensuring that transient errors do not disrupt the poke operations.

 ## Contributing